mattbierner/ssf.js/README.md

     ssf.format("@(:d4)", 9.99) -> "0010"

 ### f ###
 Outputs a fixed pointer number.
-If specified, PRECISION is the number of digits after the decimal place.
+PRECISION is the number of digits after the decimal place.
 Default PRECISION is 2.

     ssf.format("@(:f)", 3.14) -> "3.14"